How I 3x'd Conversion Rates for a $XX Million AI Devtool Startup in One Week

 The Problem

-When I started working with Pieces I spotted the biggest issue.
+When I started working with this AI devtool startup I spotted the biggest issue.
 No clear data.
 It was all fragmented and the entire funnel wasn't tracked.
 This took some fixing.

-But from the Google Analytics data I had it was clear the conversion rate was lackluster.
-I ran a deep research to find industry benchmarks and that confirmed it.
+But from the Google Analytics data I instinctively knew the conversion rate was a constraint.
+I ran deep research to find industry benchmarks and that confirmed it.

-Pieces had a problem: despite $13.5M in funding and a futuristic product, their conversion rate was sitting way below industry benchmarks.
-After fixing their tracking (first red flag), I found two massive bottlenecks killing their conversions.
+Despite $XX million in funding and a futuristic product, their conversion rate was sitting way below industry benchmarks.
+After we fixed the tracking (first piece of the puzzle), I found two massive bottlenecks killing their conversions.

 Bottleneck #1: The download flow